msfukui/string2hash/README.md

 * Between key and value are separated by '=>'.

-* Key is represented by a character string enclosed in a character string (Symbol) or "" beginning with ':'.
+* Key is represented by a character string enclosed in "" or a character string (Symbol) beginning with ':'.

-* Value is represented by a character string enclosed in a numeric string (numerical value) or "" which is not enclosed with a Hash character string or "".
+* Value is represented by a character string enclosed in "" or a numeric string (Float or Integer) or a character string (Symbol) beginning with ':' or another Hash character string.